Marc Hunter: 1979–82: Solo Career: Fiji Bitter and Big City Talk

 Marc Hunter travelled overseas to recuperate, visiting Morocco and London.
 Back in Australia he signed a recording deal with CBS, which issued his debut solo album, Fiji Bitter, in November 1979.
-For the sessions he used Todd on bass guitar, John Annas on drums (ex-Kevin Borich Express), Harvey James on guitar (from Sherbet), and Terry Wilson on guitar (ex-Original Batter-sea Heroes, Wasted Daze).
+For the sessions he used Todd on bass guitar, John Annas on drums (ex-Kevin Borich Express), Harvey James on guitar (from Sherbet), and Terry Wilson on guitar (ex-Original Battersea Heroes, Wasted Daze).

 Fiji Bitter was recorded at Studios 301 in Sydney with Richard Lush producing and engineering – Hunter wrote or co-wrote most of its tracks.
 The album's lead single, "Island Nights" (July), peaked at No. 20.
 He formed Marc Hunter and the Romantics, with Annas and James, to promote the album.
 Two more singles, "Don't Take Me" (November) and "When You Walk in the Room" (January 1980), appeared – neither reached the top 50.

 In 1980 Hunter, on lead vocals, formed an R&B group in Sydney, the Headhunters, with Todd on bass guitar (by then ex-Dragon), Kevin Borich on guitar, Mick Cocks on guitar (ex-Rose Tattoo), John Watson on drums (ex-Kevin Borich Express).
 Australian musicologist, Ian McFarlane, described them as "an ad hoc aggregation of musicians who were drawn together by a love of playing raucous R&B".